 Colder temperatures in Edmonton inevitably mean higher utility bills.
 The furnace runs constantly just to keep your home at a comfortable temperature.
-In the winter, your Edmonton furnace becomes, by far, the hardest working appliance in your home.
+In the winter, your heating system becomes, by far, the hardest working appliance in your home.
 With such a consistently working appliance, even the smallest change in efficiency can make a big difference in your home’s energy usage – and your furnace’s lifespan.
-Inefficiencies in your furnace can lead to more frequent breakdowns, higher utility bills and an accelerated expiration.
-This winter, save money on your utility bills and prevent expensive furnace repairs with these simple DIY maintenance tips from the professionals at Always Plumbing & Heating.
+Furnace problems can lead to more frequent breakdowns, higher utility bills, accelerated expiration, and, in worst cases, a new furnace.
+This winter, ensure saved money on your utility bills and prevent expensive furnace repairs with these simple DIY maintenance tips from the professionals at Always Plumbing & Heating.

-Troubleshooting your thermostat is simple but it can make a big difference in the consistency of your furnace repairs – and its efficiency.
+Troubleshooting your thermostat is simple but it can make a big difference in the consistency of your furnace repairs – and how efficient it is.
 Check to make sure that your thermostat components are clean and that there are not any loose wires or open connections.
 If your thermostat is faulty, check to see if a circuit breaker has tripped or blown a fuse.
 If it’s a digital thermostat, try replacing the battery.

 This may seem like a no brainer, but you would be surprised at how common it is!
 The on/off switch on the furnace can sometimes inadvertently get shut off.
 Double check to make sure it is switched on before taking bigger measures.

 Running your Edmonton furnace with a dirty filter will adversely affect the indoor air quality (IAQ) in your home.
 It can also cause significant damage resulting in costly furnace repairs.
 Check your furnace filter every month and change it every 2-to-3 months or more frequently if needed.
 Once you’ve changed the filter, turn the furnace switch off for 10-15 minutes to allow the system to reset.